pmoelgaard/language_detection/README.md

 ## Legal

-All usage of the languagelayer website, API, and services is subject to the [pdflayer Terms & Conditions](https://pdflayer.com/terms) and all annexed legal documents and agreements.
+All usage of the languagelayer website, API, and services is subject to the [languagelayer Terms & Conditions](https://languagelayer.com/terms) and all annexed legal documents and agreements.

 ---